SnehaBasyal/EX.4-LINUX-COMMANDS/README.md

 ```

 ## RESULT:
-Thus basis of UNIX commands are studied and executed.
+Thus basic UNIX commands are studied and executed.